Lonami/LogImmune/README.md

 Please refer to
 [Minecraft Forge's documentation for developers](https://mcforge.readthedocs.io) in order to learn the basics of mod developments, and it may also help you in making your own.

-Bug reports or pull requests are welcome.
+I do not have any intention to test or update this mod to work on any other Forge versions, but if you do let me know and open an issue or send a pull request and I may look into it.